 “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 God not only asks us to be a steward but a “good” steward.
 “Good” emphasizes quality.
-God wants us to use the stewardship of our gift in a qualitative way.
-First Timothy 4:6 says that we are to be a “good minister” and second Timothy 2:3 urges us to be “good soldiers.”
+God wants us to use the stewardship of our gift qualitatively.
+First Timothy 4:6 says that we are to be a “good minister,” and Second Timothy 2:3 urges us to be “good soldiers.”

-The owner of the estate held the steward accountable to faithfully fulfill the trust committed to him.
-The owner put his goods and property into the steward’s hands.
-God wants us to faithfully administer our gift like a manager of an estate.
-A steward is one to whom God entrusts certain property.
+The owner of the estate held the steward accountable to fulfill the trust committed to him.
+The owner put his goods and property into the steward’s faithful hands.
+God wants us to administer our gift like a manager of an estate faithfully.
+A steward is one to whom God entrusts specific resources.
 Joseph of the Old Testament was a trustee of Pharaoh’s goods.
 God placed us as a trustee of our gift.

-God uses “steward” of the leader of a local congregation.
+God uses the “steward” of the leader of a local congregation.

-The Christian is a manager of God’s grace through is gift.
+The Christian is a manager of God’s grace through is a gift.

-God wants us to be faithful, not famous.
+God wants us to be trustworthy, not famous.
 He does not even want us to be successful but faithful.

 A steward serves others by distributing his gift to meet the needs of others.
 A good steward manages God’s provisions well.
 As a minister of Christ, God entrusts us with the treasures of the gospel.
 The first requirement is trustworthiness.

-What kind of steward have you been with God’s gifts to you?
-Have you opened your gift?
+What kind of steward have you been with God’s gifts for you?
+Have you opened your spiritual gift/s?
 Have you neglected your gift?
 Do you use your gifts to serve others?
 There is room for everyone in the service of the King.